 (b) an accredited tag manufactured by a person who is recognised by ISC Ltd as a manufacturer of the accredited tag.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (4) A manufacturer of an NLIS tag must not supply the tag to a person unless —